 The different turnovers at intermediate light intensities are due to the dead times of the RC upon arrical of an exciton.
-When two RCs are connected to a (larger) LHC then chances are higher that two excitons that arrive shortly after the other will both be processed, whereas the second would be lost in the monomeric scenario.
-In the bacteria there is additional coupling between adjacent core complexes which would allow for an even more efficient use of the captured photons at lower light intensities without the need for large antenna systems that are useless in high light conditions.
-To investigate this effect you can also play with setups where one large LHC is connected to four, eight, or even more RCs.
+When two RCs are connected to a (larger) LHC then chances are higher that two excitons which arrive shortly after the other will both be processed, whereas the second would be lost in the monomeric scenario.
+In the bacteria there is an additional coupling between adjacent core complexes which would allow for an even more efficient use of the captured photons at lower light intensities without the need for large antenna systems that are useless in high light conditions.
+To investigate this effect you can also play with setups where one large LHC is connected to four, eight, or even more RCs or where a connector protein allows for an exciton exchange between different exciton pools.

 Note that this is a long-time steady state simulation where conventional wisdom would predict that stochastic effects can be ignored and a rate equation model will yield the same result.
-Indeed, a rate equation model predicts the Michaelis-Menten characteristic of the monomers but cannot capture the behavior of the more efficient dimers.
+Indeed, a rate equation model predicts the Michaelis-Menten characteristic of the monomers, but cannot capture the behavior of the more efficient dimers.
 Similar differences between the here presented molecular-stochastic modeling and a classical rate equation approach will be visible in, for example, signaling with its typically few receptors.